Resources / Blog Posts / Resources for National Day of Truth and Reconciliation

 The Orange Shirt is now a symbol of “stripping away the culture, freedom, and self-esteem experienced by Indigenous children over generations.

-In recognition of this day, we reached out to Dr. Jennifer Mervyn, MA, PhD, Registered Psychologist, who sat down with us in June this year for a Q/A about the mental health challenges facing Indigenous communities.
-She reviewed and recommended the below resources those Indigenous Peoples and Canadians who are struggling with mental health issues.
+In recognition of this day, we reached out to Dr. Jennifer Mervyn, MA, PhD, a Registered Psychologist.
+She reviewed and recommended the resources below for Indigenous Peoples and Canadians who are struggling with mental health issues.
 Please share them with anyone who may find them helpful.

-First Nations Health Authority: This organization provides safe and trauma-informed cultural, emotional and mental health services to Indigenous peoples in British Columbia, Canada.
-Included on this website are links to 24-hr support resources, culturally safe support resources and services covered by First Nations Health Benefits.
+First Nations Health Authority: This organization provides safe and trauma-informed cultural, emotional, and mental health services to Indigenous peoples in British Columbia, Canada.
+This website includes links to 24-hour support resources, culturally safe support resources, and services covered by First Nations Health Benefits.

 Indian Residential School Survivors Society: This is a provincial-run organization with over twenty years experience providing services to Indian Residential School Survivors.
 They provide counseling, health support, and cultural support through a variety of therapy methods.